 Don’t worry!
 Leopold I wasn’t the terrible Belgian king who slaughtered and exploited basically everyone in the Congo.
 That was his son, Leopold II.
 So we need have no uncomfortable feelings about Belgian National Day.
 Unless you’re from the Belgian Congo.
 Then I feel like hard feelings are still okay.

-Occasionally the Belgians would break this up with an enthusiastic rendition of an American pop song from the 1980s.
+Most of the songs were in Flemish, a language I couldn’t understand even if someone threatened to bash my head in.
+Occasionally the Belgians would break this up with an exuberant rendition of an American pop song from the 1980s.
 I sang along with enthusiasm when we got to “Holding Out for a Hero”, but I still don’t know what Bonnie Tyler has to do with Belgian National Day.

 There was one song in French, “La Vie en Rose”, but the Flemish Belgians sang it with such exaggerated Frenchieness that I got the distinct impression it’s still not overpopular to be a French speaker in Flanders, even though you might not get your head bashed in anymore.